diy-make/memory/2025/Q4/12/17/md/2025-12-17_png_journal.md

 - **Proposed Reorganization:** `2025/Q4/12/17/png/57-thalos-processes-twenty-fifth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

-### 58. `Screenshot from 2025-12-17 13-49-57.png` (2025-12-17)
+### 59. `Screenshot from 2025-12-17 14-01-32.png` (2025-12-17)
-- **Description:** Thalos processes the twenty-sixth image under the "Chrono-Fractal" system.
+- **Description:** Thalos processes the twenty-seventh image under the "Chrono-Fractal" system.
 The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
 Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-seventh image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/59-thalos-processes-twenty-seventh-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 60. `Screenshot from 2025-12-17 14-08-57.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-eighth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-eighth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/60-thalos-processes-twenty-eighth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 61. `Screenshot from 2025-12-17 14-29-30.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-ninth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-ninth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/61-thalos-processes-twenty-ninth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 62. `Screenshot from 2025-12-17 14-30-27.png` (2025-12-17)
+- **Description:** Thalos processes the thirtieth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the thirtieth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/62-thalos-processes-thirtieth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 63. `Screenshot from 2025-12-17 14-31-55.png` (2025-12-17)
+- **Description:** Thalos processes the thirty-first image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
-- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-sixth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the thirty-first image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
-- **Proposed Reorganization:** `2025/Q4/12/17/png/58-thalos-processes-twenty-sixth-image-under-new-protocol.png`
+- **Proposed Reorganization:** `2025/Q4/12/17/png/63-thalos-processes-thirty-first-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`